 Reality Ensues: In the "Guitar Centered" short, Rainbow Dash lets Trixie have the chance to buy the double-neck electric guitar they were competing over... but Trixie can't afford it.
 Naturally, the flashiest, most elaborate guitar in a store is also the most expensive one.

 After Pinkie completes her drum solo / transformation sequence in "Pinkie on the One", she spends a few moments breathing heavily, her hair a mess and her tongue hanging out, the same as one Animal would do.

 In the cafeteria scene for "Pinkie on the One", one of the geek characters is apparently reading 4Chan on his laptop; 4Chan is typically credited with being where the brony fandom originated even if entirely not intentional.

 Shown Their Work: For "Pinkie on the One", the phrase "on the one" (which James Brown often used to cue his band) means that the first beat of each measure should have a heavy drum accent.
 This pattern is uncommon in popular music, which typically emphasizes the second and fourth beats.
 Thus, a song that is "on the one" is strange and unusual, a perfect way to describe Pinkie.

 Skirt over Slacks: DJ Pon-3 joins Rainbow Dash on this fashion statement, though with leggings instead of bike shorts.

 Split Screen: Lots of them in "Perfect Day for Fun", as the Mane Six are separated into three pairs and looking for each other at the carnival.

-Unusually Uninteresting Sight: In all of the Mane Six-centered shorts, no-one seems to bring attention to the fact that the girls are suddenly regaining the pony ears and pony tails from the previous movie.
+Unusually Uninteresting Sight: In all of the Humane Five-centered shorts, no-one seems to bring attention to the fact that the girls are suddenly regaining the pony ears and pony tails from the previous movie.
 Then again, no-one really seemed to notice their transformation in the previous movie either.